robert-lippmann/ft-RPI-sa/README.md

 MMBasic interpreter:

-Thanks to Geoff for granting me the permission to adapt his beautiful MMBasic interpreter to this hardware project.
+Thanks to Geoff for granting me the permission to adapt his beautiful MMBasic interpreter to this hardware project and go public with it.
  - https://geoffg.net/micromite.html
  - Copyright 2011-2024 Geoff Graham
  - Copyright 2016-2024 Peter Mather